Information Technology/Networking & Security Program

 INT414 - Wireless Networks

 This course presents the student with the latest in wireless technologies.
-Topics include: wireless internetworking concepts, architecture and protocols (IEEE802.11 MAC protocols), Mobile IP and a mobile ad hoc routing protocol, Mobility support for the Internet Protocol, Wireless Security, and the performance of a wireless local area network.
+Topics include wireless internetworking concepts, architecture and protocols (IEEE802.11 MAC protocols), Mobile IP and a mobile ad hoc routing protocol, Mobility support for the Internet Protocol, Wireless Security, Spatial multiplexing and diversity in MIMO, MIMO capacity, interference alignment, and the performance of a wireless local area network.

 INT419 - Network Design & Management

 This course covers the principles of network design and management.
-It includes Top-Down Network Design Methodology, and Designing a Network Topology.
-It also covers Selecting Switching and Routing Protocols, Developing Network Security Strategies, Developing Network Management Strategies, Physical Network Design, Selecting Technologies and Devices for Enterprise Networks.
+It includes Top-Down Network Design Methodology and Designing a Network Topology.
+It also covers selecting switching and routing protocols, developing network security strategies, developing network management strategies, physical network design, and selecting technologies and devices for enterprise networks.

 INT432 - Ethical Hacking